streamnative/charts/docs/pulsar/install/deployment.md

   anti_affinity: true
 ```

-To use the Pulsar Helm chart in a development environment (such as Minikue), you can disable `anti-affinity` by including this option in the  `helm install` command.
+To use the Pulsar Helm chart in a development environment (such as Minikube), you can disable `anti-affinity` by including this option in the  `helm install` command.

 ```bash
 --set affinity.anti_affinity=false